webrecorder/browsertrix-old/README.md

 logged-in         chrome:73
 ```

-5. To use the profile, set the `profile: ` property in the crawl spec YAML, or add it to the command line:
+5. To use the profile, set the `profile` property in the crawl spec YAML, or simply include `--profile` in the command line:

 ```
 browsertrix crawl create ./my_crawl.yaml --profile logged-in